Skip to content

 New Jersey Tax Rates, Collections, and Burdens

 How does New Jersey’s tax code compare?
-New Jersey has a graduated individual income tax, with rates ranging from 1.40 percent to 10.75 percent.
+New Jersey has a graduated state individual income tax, with rates ranging from 1.400 percent to 10.750 percent.
 There is also a jurisdiction that collects local income taxes.
-New Jersey has a 6.5 percent to 11.5 percent corporate income tax rate.
-New Jersey has a 6.625 percent state sales tax rate, a max local sales tax rate of 3.313 percent, and an average combined state and local sales tax rate of 6.60 percent.
-New Jersey’s tax system ranks 50th overall on our 2023 State Business Tax Climate Index.
+New Jersey has a graduated corporate income tax, with rates ranging from 6.5 percent to 9.0 percent.
+New Jersey also has a 6.625 percent state sales tax rate and an average combined state and local sales tax rate of 6.60 percent.
+New Jersey has a 2.08 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and New Jersey is no exception.
 The first step towards understanding New Jersey’s tax code is knowing the basics.
 How does New Jersey collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles